wasmCloud/wasmcloud-dev-site/content/overview/getting-started/_index.en.md

 In this guide, we'll be taking a tour through some of the most common activities in the wasmCloud ecosystem, like starting and configuring [actors](../../reference/host-runtime/actors/) and [capability providers](../../reference/host-runtime/capabilities/).
 We will save the guides for actually writing code for actors and providers for later, after you're familiar with the tooling and starting and stopping the runtime.

-You should have already [installed wash and started](../installation/) nats and the wasmCloud host runtime.
+You should have already followed the [installation guide](../installation/) to install `wash` and ran the applicable command to start wasmCloud.

-> **A note on log files**
+> **A note on log files**:
-> If you do encounter any problems, the host log files may contain useful error messages, and it's good to know how to find them.
-If you installed the host from a downloaded release, look in `var/log/erlang.log.1` relative to the folder where you extracted the release tar file.
-If you started the host with docker, try `docker logs host`.
+> If you do encounter any problems, the host log files will contain useful error messages, and it's good to know how to find them.
+The tabs below, organized by how you started the wasmCloud host, show you where to find logs:

+{{% tabs %}}
+{{% tab " wash up" %}}
+Logs with `wash up` are automatically output to your terminal, unless you ran the command with the `--detach` flag.
+Logs from detached hosts can be found in `~/.wash/downloads/wasmcloud.log`
+{{% /tab %}}
+{{% tab "Docker" %}}
+Logs from hosts running in Docker, if started with our docker compose, can be found by running `docker logs wasmcloud`
+{{% /tab %}}
+{{% tab "Manual" %}}
+If you manually installed the host from a downloaded release, look in `tmp/log/erlang.log.1` relative to the folder where you extracted the release tar file.
+{{% /tab %}}
+{{% /tabs %}}

 ### Viewing the wasmCloud dashboard